OtakuFucker/Web/Javascript/Fundamentals/Allocation, Stack and Heap Memory.md

 console.log(_arr); //result: (5)[1,2,3,4,5]
 _arr = [1,2,3,4,5]; //error, as it's not changing the value but reassign a new object
 ```
 The reason why using object is not only to contain plural data but aslo be able to dynamically add/deduct/modify its value.
-Reassignment is definitely against any one of the purposes.
+Reassignment is definitely against any of the mentioned purposes.

-Therefore, the accurate discription of let/const and primtive value/reference should be:
+Therefore, the accurate discription of let/const and primtive value/reference should be...
 - Let: allow to change the address that the variable points to
 - Const: reject to change the address that the variable points to
 - Primitive value: immutable
 - Reference: mutable

 ***The above discriptions are quite opposite to beginners' intuition, because we may intuitive think that const is used to prevent primitive value be changed.
-In fact, it is mainly used to prevent object variable be reassgined and casue memory reallocation.***
+In fact, it is mainly used to prevent object variable be reassgined and casue memory reallocation.
+However, this point should be distinctly remembered.***

 To change the value without causing reassignment, it's a good practice to modify object/array by corresponding methods like pop()/push() they provide.
 However, talking about them is out of scope here.